jkup/jonkuperman.com/content/blog/content-diet/index.md

 https://twitter.com/polina_marinova/status/1342213859818557441

 This was the first time I ever heard the phrase "content diet".
 The question sort of had me spinning at first.
 I read a lot.
-But I don't read a lot that I would consider "upper limit content".
+But I don't read a lot that I would consider "upper limit" content.
 I read blog posts, news articles, a few books and every once in a long while I read something that blows my mind.
 If David Brooks is right, I'm not doing myself enough favors!

 ## Adding an upper limit book

 I decided that I should, at any given time, be consuming some content that feels upper limit.
 I enjoy reading blog posts and news articles, so I'm not going to cut down on them.
-But I do want to always be reading something that is dramatically improving my content diet.
+But I do want to always be reading one thing that is dramatically improving my content diet.

 What upper limit content am I reading right now?
 [The Jakarta Method](https://www.goodreads.com/en/book/show/53054943-the-jakarta-method) by [Vincent Bevins](https://twitter.com/Vinncent)!